mdove92/hotel/lib/design-activity.md

 B is easier to modify because we only need to make a change in one place instead of the cascading effect in A.

 Which implementation better adheres to the single responsibility principle?
-B adheres to single responibility better, as each class is not calling on several classes to calculate multiiple things in each of it's method.
+B adheres to single responsibility better, as each class is not calling on several classes to calculate multiple things in each of it's method.
 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

 B is more loosely coupled because the classes don't need to know so much about one another.